datacommonsorg/data/scripts/biomedical/STITCH/README.md

 ### Overview

 This directory stores the scripts used to download, clean, and convert the STITCH datasets into four CSV files.
-The files being drugs.csv, drug_interactions.csv, protein_drug_interactions.csv, and protein_actions.csv.
+The files being drugs.csv, drug_interactions.csv, protein_drug_interactions.csv, and actions.csv.
 There is also a mapping file, mapping_protein_names.csv, created from UniProt and Ensembl data to map Ensembl IDs to the protein name.
-This file was needed to create the protein_drug_interactions.csv and protein_actions.csv.
+This file was needed to create the protein_drug_interactions.csv and actions.csv.

 ### Notes and Caveats